Twitter names famed hacker 'Mudge' as head of security

 Twitter faces numerous security challenges.
 A year ago, the US government accused two men of spying for Saudi Arabia when they worked at Twitter years earlier, saying that they passed along private information about the kingdom's critics.

-In July, a group of young hackers tricked employees and won access to internal tools, which let them change account settings and then tweet from the accounts of then-presidential candidate Joe Biden, Microsoft founder Bill Gates and Tesla chief executive Elon Musk.
+In July, a group of young hackers tricked employees and won access to Internal tools, which let them change account settings and then tweet from the accounts of then-US presidential candidate Joe Biden, Microsoft founder Bill Gates and Tesla chief executive Elon Musk.

 BT is now on Telegram!